-The impact of this ASU on the consolidated financial statements is not expected to be material.
+The effects of this ASU on the Company's financial statements is not considered to be material.

-Any new accounting standards, not disclosed above, that have been issued or proposed by FASB that do not require adoption until a future date are not expected to have a material impact on the financial statements upon adoption.
+The FASB issued several updates during the period, none of these standards are either applicable to the Company or require adoption at a future date and none are expected to have a material impact on the consolidated financial statements upon adoption.